Americans with Disabilities Act (ADA)

 The University of Alabama complies with applicable laws and provides reasonable accommodations to applicants for employment and to its employees who are individuals with disabilities and/or disabled veterans.
 The ADA also requires that employers provide reasonable accommodations to qualified individuals with known disabilities.
 A reasonable accommodation is designed to assist an employee in the performance of his or her job without placing an undue hardship on The University or posing a direct threat to the employee or to other individuals.
 For more information, visit the ADA page.

-Effective May 29, 2022, all new pregnancy leave requests will be managed through the AbsenceSoft Leave Management System, known as AbsenceTracker.
-AbsenceTracker will be available via single sign-on in myBama.
+All employee requests for pregnancy-related accommodations or leave are managed through the AbsenceSoft Leave Management System, known as AbsenceTracker.
+AbsenceTracker is available via single sign-on in myBama.
 To access AbsenceTracker, employees should login with myBama username and password, navigate to the Employee tab and select the AbsenceTracker logo to access your Employee Self-Service (ESS) portal.

 The University of Alabama provides reasonable accommodations for employees’ and applicants’ sincerely held religious beliefs or practices unless doing so would impose an undue hardship on the University.
 For more information or to request an accommodation, please select the appropriate form: